hpgrahsl/kryptonite-for-kafka/docs/modules/funqy-http.md

 ## Configuration

-The default `application.properties` file that ship with the `funqy-http-kryptonite` module is this:
+The default `application.properties` file that ships with the `funqy-http-kryptonite` module is this:

 ```properties
 #############################################